-The book Nahum spoke of the coming fate of Nineveh the capital of Aassyrai.
+The book Nahum spoke of the coming fate of Nineveh, the capital of Assyria.
 Because of this, the prophecy of Nahum harmonized with the message of Jonah, who preached repentance to Nineveh.
 And because Nineveh’s people repented, the city was saved.

-> Nineveh was Judah’s enemy.
+Nineveh was Judah’s enemy.
 In 722 B.C., the Assyrians had overcome the northern kingdom of Israel, destroying Samaria, its capital.
-And in 701 B.C., the Assyrians almost overcome Jerusalem, the capital of Judah.
+And in 701 B.C., the Assyrians almost overcame Jerusalem, the capital of Judah.

-> So, Nahum wrote of God’s anger against Nineveh saying: “God is jealous, and the LORD avenges; the LORD avenges and is furious.
+So, Nahum wrote of God’s anger against Nineveh saying: “God is jealous, and the LORD avenges; the LORD avenges and is furious.
 The LORD will take vengeance on His adversaries, and He reserves wrath for His enemies” (Nahum 1:2).

 Then, the prophet predicted a future time of peace for Judah after God’s judgement would fall on that city saying: